-In a survey of business-school alumni who graduated between 2000 and 2010, listening skills were ranked as the second most important communication skill.
+In a survey of business-school alumni who graduated between 2000 and 2010, listening skills were ranked as the second-most important communication skill.

-AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-05 Explain and evaluate the process of active listening.
-Topic: Active Listening
+Learning Objective: 02-05 Explain and evaluate the process of active listening.

-12. In a conversation with a co-worker, Kosuke agrees with everything the other person says.
-Kosuke is successfully practicing the skill of holding judgment.
+12. In a conversation with a co-worker, Chin makes sure he completely understands the other person's point and then explains why he disagrees with it.
+Chin has failed to practice the skill of holding judgment.

-Holding judgment does not mean that you agree with everything you hear.
+Holding judgment does not mean that you agree with everything you hear or that you refrain from critiquing the other person's ideas.
 Rather, it is a commitment to hearing the entire version of other peoples' ideas and experiences.

 AACSB: Communication

 Accessibility: Keyboard Navigation

 Blooms: Apply

+Chapter 02

 Difficulty: 2 Medium

 Learning Objective: 02-05 Explain and evaluate the process of active listening.

 Topic: Active Listening